 MathWorks

-Data-Centric AI for Signal Processing Applications
+Time-Frequency Analysis for Signal Processing

 Model-centric approaches to solve AI problems have been dominant in applications where large and high-quality datasets are available.
 Such approaches aim to improve model performance through the development of more complex architectures.